jason-erb/jason-erb.com/cv/jason-erb.md

 * **Skills:** C++, CMake, Qt, QtQuick, QML, Python, Linux, Windows, MacOS, Android, iOS, Objective-C++, Git
 * **Contributions:** Qt
-* As the first developer hired after spin-off from Willow Garage, joined the team responsible for both the embedded and client (“pilot”) software for the acclaimed Beam remote presence robot.
+* As the first developer hired after spin-off from Willow Garage, joined the team responsible for both the embedded and client (“pilot”) software for the acclaimed Beam remote presence robot
-* Played a key role in porting pilot software to iOS and Android, including successfully realizing a mobile driving model and UI that achieved both safety and usability.
+* Played a key role in porting pilot software to iOS and Android, including successfully realizing a mobile driving model and UI that achieved both safety and usability
-* Took the lead in the addition of a high-definition point/tilt/zoom camera and laser pointer: delegated tasks, collaborated on the design, and contributed code.
+* Took the lead in the addition of a high-definition point/tilt/zoom camera and laser pointer: delegated tasks, collaborated on the design, and contributed code
-* Internationalized code (including RTL support), instituted i18n best practices, and oversaw localization.
+* Internationalized code (including RTL support), instituted i18n best practices, and oversaw localization
-* Authored a network diagnostics tool and UI.
+* Authored a network diagnostics tool and UI
-* Assumed ownership of the pseudo-TCP implementation and relay-related code.
+* Assumed ownership of the pseudo-TCP implementation and relay-related code
-* Fixed bugs, wrote unit tests, reviewed code, and conducted technical job interviews.
+* Fixed bugs, wrote unit tests, reviewed code, and conducted technical job interviews

 #### **PrintFleet Inc.** | **Kingston, Ontario, Canada**

 ##### Senior Software Developer | July 2012 \- May 2013

 * **Skills:** ASP, ASP.NET, C\#, SQL, JavaScript, HTML, CSS, Windows
-* Fixed and improved an asset management web software product.
+* Fixed and improved an asset management web software product
-* Internationalized code, automated text extraction/substitution, and oversaw localization.
+* Internationalized code, automated text extraction/substitution, and oversaw localization
-* Redesigned and rewrote a distributed scheduling architecture for device notifications.
+* Redesigned and rewrote a distributed scheduling architecture for device notifications
-* Contributed to the design and delivery of a public REST API.
+* Contributed to the design and delivery of a public REST API

 #### **Endetec (Veolia Water Solutions & Technologies)** | **Kingston, Ontario, Canada**